Ross County Court Records

 Small estate alternatives:

-Ohio law allows a simplified process for small estates.
-Under Ohio Revised Code § 2113.03, if the total value of a decedent’s assets does not exceed the statutory threshold, an affidavit may be used to transfer property without full probate administration.
+Ohio law offers a simplified option for smaller estates.
+Under Ohio Revised Code 2113.03, if the total value of a decedent's assets does not exceed the statutory threshold, an affidavit may be used to transfer property without full probate administration.
 The Ross County Probate Court can provide the appropriate affidavit form and instructions.

 Guardianship and conservatorship records:

-Guardianship proceedings — whether for a minor or an incapacitated adult — are initiated by filing an application with the Probate Court.
+Guardianship proceedings—whether for a minor or an incapacitated adult—are started by filing an application with the Probate Court.
 While the case docket and most filings are public, certain evaluation reports, medical records, and investigative reports submitted in guardianship cases may be restricted from public access under Ohio law.
 The court appoints a guardian ad litem to investigate and report on the best interests of the proposed ward, and that report may be subject to confidentiality protections.

 Adoption records: